Summer 2025 registration coming December 9th!

 Generally, campers check in between 3:00pm and 4:00pm on Sunday.
 Please check the welcome letter you received after registering for your specific check-in date and time.

-Check-out is at 3:00pm on Friday.
+Check-out is at 3:30pm on Friday.
 Parents/guardians or a pre-designated person must sign your camper out at check-out.
 Campers will not be released to anyone except those listed on the check-in sheet without prior notice in writing.
 Photo ID is required to pick up campers at check-out.

 What’s the easiest way to get to Skye Farm?

 Skye Farm is located off Exit 24 of the Northway (I-87.)
-Turn left onto East Schroon River Road and follow the brown & orange signs down the dirt road to main camp or up the hill to our retreat lodges.
+Turn left onto East Schroon River Road and follow the brown & yellow signs down the dirt road to main camp or up the hill to our retreat lodges.

 By GPS: